rschristopher/ischristtrue.com/src/modern-views/christianity.md

 And while there can be no perfect church, it is clear that there exists false and heretical churches claiming to be Christian, actively promoting heresies.
 These are -- to be clear -- churches in the spirit of antichrist.

-In other words, if we take the gospel seriously, it becomes clear that many modern Christian churches are preaching heretical messages contrary to the Biblical teachings of Christ.
+In other words, if we take the gospel to heart, it becomes clear that many modern Christian churches are preaching heretical messages contrary to the Biblical teachings of Christ.
-And not just the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit.
+And not just the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit, trying to modernize the church.

 *Heresies come in many forms, as do temptations.*